stefankc/textwise/README.md

 # Textwise

 Textwise is an application designed to help users summarize reading material to enhance comprehension and information retention.
-It is particularly beneficial for students, researchers, and professionals who regularly engage with dense or technical content.
+It is developed for students, researchers, and professionals who regularly engage with dense or technical content.

 ## Features
 - **Structured Summarization**: Guides users through step-by-step summarization of texts.
-- **AI-Based Feedback**: Provides immediate feedback powered by AI (using OpenAI's GPT-4 and LLamaParse) to improve summary quality.
+- **AI-Based Feedback**: Provides immediate feedback powered by LLM using OpenAI's GPT-4o to improve summary quality.
 - **User-Friendly Interface**: Simple navigation with integrated settings for API key management.

 ## Installation